John R. Tyson

 John Russell Tyson (November 28, 1856 - March 27, 1923) was an American lawyer, politician and judge.
 He served in the Alabama legislature before becoming a circuit judge, and later serving on the Alabama Supreme Court as associate justice and chief justice, before resigning to resume his legal practice.
 Elected as U.S. Representative for Alabama's 2nd congressional district in 1920, he won re-election in 1922, but died less than a month after being sworn in to the 67th U.S. Congress.

-Early and family life
+Early life

 Through an entirely paternal line, Tyson was a direct descendant of famed English scientist Edward Tyson.
 John R. Tyson graduated from Howard College, Marion, Alabama, in 1877 and from Washington and Lee University, Lexington, Virginia, in 1879.